ob-yekt/simpleskills/README.md

 ## 🔓 Gear Progression: Earn Your Power

-Unlock tools and armor as you level up, with fully customizable tiers:
+Unlock tools and armor as you level up, with **fully customizable** unlock tiers:

 | Armor Material | Required Level |
 |----------------|----------------|